thewoodfish/property-delphi/README.md

 - After installation of all the necessary packages, run `npm start`.
 - Start interacting with Property Delphi and making state changes onchain!

-### Blockchain Node
+### The Delphi Contract
-The code running on a Property Delphi contracts node can be found here at -> https://github.com/thewoodfish/property-delphi-contract
+The Property Delphi contracts code can can be found here at -> https://github.com/thewoodfish/property-delphi-contract

 ## Going forward